dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 ![Alt text](resources/threeopt.png)

-If you don't have Java if will ask you to install that as well.
+If you don't have Java it will ask you to install it.
 After it's all said and done, we can move on to the third and final software.

 ### Keil MDK-ARM